Paulding County Grandparents' Rights Attorney

 At Henrickson & Sereebutra, we understand how difficult that family law issues can be for you and your loved ones.
 Our Paulding County divorce attorneys have more than a decade of experience in divorce and family law.
 When it comes to the best interests of the children in your family, trust a firm whose caring, personalized approach can address the unique circumstances of your situation.
 Our legal team is prepared to help you protect your rights and your best interests, whether inside or outside of court.

-We are here to help.
-Contact our firm today and discuss your situation with us!
+Our Paulding grandparents rights lawyers are here to help.
+Contact our firm today and discuss your situation with a dedicated grandparents rights attorney!

 The Factors Affecting Visitation & Custody Rights

 For one reason or another, a parent may not be open to a grandparent having a relationship with their child.
-However, grandparents may always petition a court to award shared rights and responsibilities of raising a child.
+Because of this, the parent may be withholding grandchildren from grandparents.
+However, grandparents have rights in GA.
+According to grandparents' rights in GA, grandparents may always petition a court to award shared rights and responsibilities of raising a child.
 Similarly, grandparents may petition a court to protect their rights and responsibilities if a parent is violating an agreement or attempting to block the relationship.

 Grandparents may seek shared rights for the following: